Onset of color transparency in holographic light-front QCD: Introduction

-Our analysis of CT presented in this article is based on the results from holographic light-front QCD (HLFQCD)~\cite{Brodsky:2014yha, Brodsky:2020ajy}, a new approach to hadron physics rooted on the gauge/gravity correspondence~\cite{Maldacena:1997re}, light-front (LF) quantization~\cite{Dirac:1949cp}, superconformal quantum mechanics~\cite{Fubini:1984hf, deTeramond:2014asa, Dosch:2015nwa} and the generalized Veneziano model, including external currents~\cite{Veneziano:1968yb, Ademollo:1969wd, Landshoff:1970ce}.
-The framework incorporates features of the hadron spectrum which are not obvious from the QCD Lagrangian, such as confinement, chiral symmetry breaking and the connection between the baryon and the meson spectrum.
-The HLFQCD framework also provides nontrivial connections between the dynamics of form factors and quark and gluon distributions by incorporating Regge behavior at small longitudinal momentum fraction $x$ and the inclusive-exclusive connection at large $x$~\cite{deTeramond:2018ecg, Liu:2019vsn, deTeramond:2021lxc}.
+The analysis of CT presented in this paper is based on the results from holographic light-front QCD (HLFQCD)~\cite{Brodsky:2014yha, Brodsky:2020ajy}, a~new approach to hadron physics rooted on the gauge/gravity correspondence~\cite{Maldacena:1997re}, LF quantization~\cite{Dirac:1949cp}, superconformal quantum mechanics~\cite{Fubini:1984hf, deTeramond:2014asa, Dosch:2015nwa} and the generalized Veneziano model, including external currents~\cite{Veneziano:1968yb, Ademollo:1969wd, Landshoff:1970ce}.
+The~framework incorporates features of the hadron spectrum, which are not obvious from the QCD Lagrangian, such as confinement, chiral symmetry breaking and the connection between the baryon and the meson spectrum.
+The~ HLFQCD framework also provides nontrivial connections between the dynamics of FFs and quark and gluon distributions by incorporating Regge behavior at small longitudinal momentum fraction, $x$, and the inclusive-exclusive connection at large $x$~\cite{deTeramond:2018ecg, Liu:2019vsn, deTeramond:2021lxc}.